Inheritance Law

 3. Will

-- Must comply with formality requirements,
+- It must comply with the applicable formality requirements,

-Validity of Foreign Will in Turkey
+Validity of a Foreign Will in Turkey

-A will drawn up abroad, in Turkey:
+A will drawn up abroad, to be effective in Turkey:

 Certificate of Inheritance

-The first step for inheritance distribution is obtaining a certificate of inheritance.
-Certificate of inheritance:
+The first step in distributing an inheritance is obtaining a certificate of inheritance.
+This court or notary document:

 - Identifies who the heirs are,

-- Determines heirs' share ratios
+- Determines the heirs' proportionate shares.

-is a court or notary document.
 In Turkey, a certificate of inheritance can be obtained from:

-- Civil Court of Peace,
+- The Civil Court of Peace,

-- Notary.
+- A Notary.

 Documentation Requirements for Foreign Heirs

-Documents foreign heirs must submit in application:
+Documents that foreign heirs must provide in their application include:

-- Apostilled death certificate (if died abroad),
+- Apostilled death certificate (if the deceased died abroad),

-- Sworn Turkish translation of all documents,
+- Sworn Turkish translations of all documents,

-- Heirs' identity documents and tax number.
+- Heirs' identity documents and Turkish tax numbers.

 Transfer Procedures

-After obtaining certificate of inheritance:
+After obtaining the certificate of inheritance:

 1. Title Transfer

-- Certificate of inheritance is presented,
+- The certificate of inheritance is presented,

 - Inheritance and transfer tax is paid,